Payment Actions

 PluginContext.Operations.ProcessPrepay(credentials, PluginContext.Operations.GetDeliveryOrderById(order.Id), paymentItem);

-The silent payment can also be made available for the external plugin type.
-For details, check the External Payment Methods article.
+Additionally, silent payment support can be implemented for external plugin types.
+For more details, see the section External Payment Types.

 Example